Entropy bounds for grammar compression: Strings and their parsing

-with the convention that the summand is $0$ whenever $|w|_{va} = 0$ or $|w|_{v} = 0$.
-We are mostly interested in the $H_k$ entropy of the input string $S$ and in the $H_0(Y_S)$ for parsing $Y_S$ of $S$.
-The former is a natural measure of the input, to which we shall compare the size of the output of the grammar compressor, and the latter corresponds to the size of the entropy coding of the starting string returned by the grammar compressor.
+We are mostly interested in the $H_k$ of the input string $S$ and in the $H_0$ for parsing $Y_S$ of $S$.
+The first is a natural measure of the input, to which we compare the size of the output of the grammar compressor, and the second corresponds to the size of the entropy coding of the starting string returned by a grammar compressor.